robertdavidwest/GithubPortfolio/README.md

 If you choose not to include linkedin data then these sections will simply be omitted from the portfolio site.

-## Dev Setup
+## Environemt Variables

-You will need to create an environment file called `.env` and add your github user account to the file:
+You will need a single environment variables to run the app in `dev` or `prod`.
+In dev you will need to create an environment file called `.env` and add your github user account to the file:

 ```
 # .env